husonlab/splitstree6/doc/user-manual.md

   input files, if a specified directories contains some files that should not be used.

-- Optionally, use the `-r` to recursively visit all directories contained in the specified input directory.
+- Optionally, use the `-r` option to recursively visit all directories contained in the specified input directory.

 - Use the `-o` option to specify the output file or files.
 If you